gottsohn/rotate-array/README.md

 ### Suggestions
-Using this guide, the cli application can be added to the system binary to make the it conformal.
+Using this guide, the cli application can be added to the system binary to make the it conventional.

-- Make the output file global using: `npm install -g .`
+- Make the cli script global using: `npm install -g .`
 - And run this from the command line anywhere using: `rotate input.csv > output.csv`

 Checkout the bin configuration in line 14 [here](./package.json).